Swedish Farmsteads of Porter County, Indiana: Burstrom Cemetery

 Located on E. Oak Hill Road, Porter, Indiana, north of the Swedish Skola.
 The cemetery was started in 1870 and is still privately owned.

-Augsberg Swensk Skola
+Augsberg Svenska Skola

 Initially built in 1880, additional work was done in 1934.
 The structure was built by 19th-century Swedish immigrants to the United States.
 It reflects church architectural traditions of Sweden.
 The bell tower is off-center as was common in Sweden.
 Unlike in Sweden, the bell tower has been enclosed and the lower room that was created is used for tools and wood storage.
 The structure has been adapted from a traditional architectural form that dates from the Middle Ages.

-The Augsberg Swensk Skola is a contributing property in the proposed Swedish Farmstead Historic District.
+The Augsberg Svenska Skola is a contributing property in the proposed Swedish Farmstead Historic District.
 It is located on East Oak Hill Road in Porter, Indiana.
 The school and church was built in 1880.
 It is a one-room design with a Gabled front.